Diemtigen, wooden Doric columns, houses, agriculture and nature park

 Oey and the river Chirel

-The village is the namesake of the Diemtig Valley (Diemtigtal), a beautiful natural park overlooking the Alps—at least when they are not, like the Greek gods, hiding behind a veil of mist.
+The village is the namegiver of the Diemtig Valley (Diemtigtal), a beautiful natural park overlooking the Alps—at least when they are not, like the Greek gods, hiding behind a veil of mist.
 The valley borders the Simmental.

 The Niklaus chapel

-The Niklaus Chapel has Romanesque foundations from around 1000.
+The Niklaus Chapel has Romanesque foundations dating back to around 1000.
 In 1314, the church appeared in documents.
 It was renovated around 1490, followed by the Reformation in 1527.
 The last (baroque) renovations occurred in the 17th century.
 Paul Zehnder (1884-1973) painted the (Art Nouveau) fresco in 1915-1917.

 National Park, agriculture and forestry